 - In depth knowledge of GCP/ICH guidelines

-- Strong written and verbal communication skills (fluency in written and verbal English) as well as proven ability to interact with different functional groups
+- Strong written and verbal communication skills (fluency in written and verbal English) as well as proven ability to interact with different functional groups, investigators, key opinion leaders and the medical/scientific community.

 - Experience with regulatory submissions is an asset